 The Razorlite is not for beginner paddlers though, as the narrow-body makes its primary stability feel somewhat tippy.
 It does not flop over though, as the secondary stability is strong.

-If you’re searching for a portable ‘yak that performs and handles like a hardshell, you will love the Razorlite.
-It is definitely a contender for the top inflatable kayak of 2022 award.
+If you’re searching for a portable ‘yak that performs and handles like hard-shell kayaks, you will love the Razorlite.
+It was definitely a contender for the top inflatable kayak of 2023 award, but the SE Explorer won due to its versatility.

 It also comes in a 2-person tandem version, which you’ll find lower in this article.